ojitoss/errlab/README.md

 ## important:
   * errlab is in alpha phase so it may have several errors or things to improve.
-  * to use errlab you need some backend framework like express.
+  * to use errlab you need a tool that transforms html code (in the case of documentation, express will be used).
 ___

 ## installation: